radumocanu1/SearchAPI/README.md

 1. Each thread receives an equal chunk of data to process (the last thread receives everything that is left)
 2. Threads start to process -> storing data in local thread variables
 3. Parent process generates two files *statistics.txt* (current dir) and *still_processing.txt* (extracted data dir)
-4. When each thread finishes scraping, acquires locks and write to those files
+4. When each thread finishes scraping, it acquires lock on those files and writes to them
 5. After threads finish, parent process computes running time and writes it along with the timestamp to the statistics.txt file
 6. Marks the data file as "ready to be processed" -> for the java thread
 7. Runs analyze script on statistics file